NFL players: Play now, pay later. Is this the best we can do?

 Over the years, I have treated many former NFL players and a great many other ex-professional athletes suffering from the painful consequences of injuries they sustained in their youth.
-The shattering and life destroying effects of arthritis cannot be overstated.
+The shattering and life-destroying effects of arthritis cannot be overstated.
 Their quality of life has drastically decreased.
 Once superfit and muscular, with arthritis their activity goals are reduced to just being able to walk up the stairs without pain.
 They’re not even that old.

 Fortunately, the techniques for preventing the arthritis after a knee injury are improving rapidly.
-We can now replace the damaged meniscus cartilage and repair the damaged articular cartilage with stem cell paste grafts and other techniques.
+We can now replace the damaged meniscus cartilage and repair the damaged articular cartilage with paste grafts and other techniques.
 Unfortunately, the time for healing is still too long for most athletes and it still takes months to recover (an eternity in a professional athlete’s life).
-On the horizon are additional techniques that we believe will speed the healing of these injured tissues, using growth factors and targeted stem cells, using substitute tissues from donors and pigs to replace the ruptured ligaments and recovery aids that may permit joints to recover in dramatically improved fashions.
+On the horizon are additional techniques that we believe will speed the healing of these injured tissues, using growth factors and targeted progenitor cells, using substitute tissues from donors and pigs to replace the ruptured ligaments and recovery aids that may permit joints to recover in dramatically improved fashions.